gomorpheus/morpheus-docs/installation/database/percona/ubuntu/percona-config-5_7-ubuntu.rst

    .. important:: If you grant privileges to the morpheusDbUser to only the morpheus database, you will also need to GRANT SELECT, PROCESS, SHOW DATABASES, SUPER ON PRIVILEGES to the morpheusDbUser on *.* for the Appliance Health service.

-CCopy SSL Files to other nodes
+Copy SSL Files to other nodes
 `````````````````````````````

 During initialization of **Node 01** the required `pem` files will be generated in ``/var/lib/mysql``.
 The ``ca.pem``, ``server-cert.pem`` and ``server-key.pem`` files need to match on all nodes in the cluster.